vamsisol/create_nft_minting_website/LEARN.md

 Alerts for all the actions will be available at the bottom of the screen.

-Congratulations, you have now your own NFT minting website.
+Congratulations, you have now your own NFT minting website, and also an NFT for completing this quest.
+[Claim it now](https://alpha.layer3.xyz/task/create-your-pokemon-nft-minting-website)!